Overview

 For an organized trip, we recommend the Mljet National Park & 3 Islands Tour, which also includes visits to Šipan and Koločep of the Elaphiti Islands.
 It’s the best combo island-hopping tour in Dubrovnik.

-It’s a great day out where you visit beaches and caves and have the option to swim in beautiful waters, as well as go kayaking.
+It’s a great day out, with beaches and caves to visit and the option to swim in beautiful waters and go kayaking.

 17. Pelješac Peninsula